ga-wdi-lessons/express-intro/readme.md

 > One thing to note about views for today.
 We want to give you an initial introduction into how views can be generated through templating to achieve the same effects that erb did for us in Sinatra/Rails.
-However, during the course of this week, we won't be using too many server-side rendered views.
-Instead we'll be focusing more of this week on how we render views on the client side.

 Let's leverage our [solution to 99 Bottles of Beer](https://github.com/ga-dc/99_bottles_express/tree/solution) to learn about views.

 Remember how we utilized erb in Sinatra and rails?
 We need to be able to do the same sort of templating with Express.
-For express we'll use handlebars.
+For express, we'll use handlebars.
 To install handlebars into our node application enter the following in the
 terminal: